-Lausanne Global Classroom
+Lausanne Global Classroom (Beta)

 The Lausanne Movement is pleased to present Global Classroom.
 Global Classroom is a new tool designed to connect emerging evangelical leaders to key issues and ideas in global mission today.
 As these leaders grow into national, regional, and global influence, our hope is that Global Classroom will be helpful in equipping them for mission in their generation.

 As this is a new initiative of the Lausanne Movement, the first Global Classroom episode is a beta version, and we invite your feedback in email.
 The next few Global Classroom episodes are in production and will generally follow the same format with further improvements based on feedback.